AdeWow/prolific-personalities/replit.md

 The application is built as a full-stack TypeScript web application with a React frontend and Express backend, designed to deliver an engaging, mobile-friendly assessment experience with immediate, shareable results.

 **Recent Features Added (November 2025)**:
+- **Blog System**: Full-featured blog with listing and detail pages to share productivity insights
+  - First blog post: "6 Productivity Archetypes Explained" covering all six archetypes with actionable strategies
+  - Each blog post includes CTA to take the assessment
+  - Blog accessible via header and footer navigation links
+  - Posts include metadata: publish date, read time, tags, author
 - **Modern 4-Axis Visualization**: Replaced radar chart with dynamic, animated horizontal bar visualization showing Structure Orientation, Motivation Style, Cognitive Focus, and Task Relationship with real-time score indicators and interpretation guidance
 - **Email Capture**: Users can save their results via email for marketing campaigns and follow-up engagement
-- **Productivity Tools Database**: 15 popular productivity tools (Freedom, Notion, Todoist, etc.) with archetype-specific fit scores (0-100) to recommend the best tools for each user's working style
+- **Productivity Tools Database**: 20 productivity tools (Freedom, Notion, Todoist, Asana, IFTTT, Airtable, etc.) with archetype-specific fit scores (0-100) to recommend the best tools for each user's working style
 - **PDF Export**: Users can export their results as PDF using browser's native print functionality
 - **Tool Recommendations**: Results page displays up to 9 tools filtered and sorted by archetype fit score, showing pricing, pros/cons, and platform information
 - **Enhanced Homepage**: